aisyahms/Intern/README.md

 To test the performance of the model using the `SVD()` algorithm, input the arguments: df and cols into `svd_test(df, cols)`, as specified above.

 To train the model using the data input, input the arguments: df, user_id, new_min and new_max into `recommend(df, user_id, new_min, new_max)` as specified above.
-In the `recommend` function, duplicates of entries will be dropped, and only the 3 main cols will be used as part of the dataset loaded and read into surprise.
+In the `recommend` function, duplicates of entries will be dropped, and only the 3 main cols will be used as part of the data loaded and read into surprise.
 ```python
 df = df.drop_duplicates(subset=df.columns[2:].to_list(), keep='first') # df contains duplicate entries
 df = df[['UserId', 'ProductId', 'Score']].reset_index(drop=True)